TowerFall: Development

 The game was developed and produced by Maddy Thorson, who previously made Planet Punch and browser games.
-TowerFall was his first full commercial game.
+TowerFall was her first full commercial game.
 The idea came from a visit with Alec Holowka as they worked at a game jam, the 48-hour June 2012 Vancouver Full Indie Game Jam.
-The team iterated through a Legend of Zelda-inspired multiplayer mode that became a single-player platformer Flash game where the player was a "skilled archer out of an ancient legend". he intended to add multiple weapons, but chose to keep the first one—the bow and arrow—due to its feel.
+The team iterated through a Legend of Zelda-inspired multiplayer mode that became a single-player platformer Flash game where the player was a "skilled archer out of an ancient legend".
+She intended to add multiple weapons, but chose to keep the first one—the bow and arrow—due to its feel.
 The arrow was designed to fire without charging and to bias towards targets so as to give the player "more leeway".
-Thorson also chose to limit the aim direction to the eight ordinal directions rather than affording complex 360 degree controls. he also added levels, items, a store, and a story based on ascending a tower.
+Thorson also chose to limit the aim direction to the eight ordinal directions rather than affording complex 360 degree controls.
+She also added levels, items, a store, and a story based on ascending a tower.
 Along with in-game progress, players would gain new items and skills.
-Thorson originally intended to send the game to Adult Swim for "easy money", but changed his mind upon developing a multiplayer version after the jam.
+Thorson originally intended to send the game to Adult Swim for "easy money", but changed her mind upon developing a multiplayer version after the jam.

 Holowka credits the multiplayer's party game feel to the many hours of local multiplayer testing it received in Thorson's homes in Vancouver.
-Thorson lived with a developer he met through Game Maker's community and the two eventually moved in with Holowka in "Indie House", a Vancouver house whose occupants are all indie developers.
+Thorson lived with a developer she met through Game Maker's community, and the two eventually moved in with Holowka in "Indie House", a Vancouver house whose occupants are all indie developers.
 The close community of indie gamers and their interest in trying new game ideas was both a product and generator of their living arrangements.
-Though Holowka dropped back from the project shortly after the game jam, leaving the project to Thorson, he stepped in to demo the game at the 2013 Game Developers Conference at the last minute when Thorson's passport was expired.
+Though Holowka dropped back from the project shortly after the game jam, leaving the project to Thorson, he stepped in to demo the game at the 2013 Game Developers Conference at the last minute when Thorson's passport had expired.
 With an increase in press attention following an exhibition at PAX East, Thorson entered an agreement with Ouya's Kellee Santiago to release exclusively on the microconsole.
 Critics saw this as being the action the new console needed to compete with existing consoles, and Thorson felt the release for Ouya to be less "intimidating" than releasing for the PlayStation 3.
 The game also fit Ouya's emphasis on couch co-op gaming.
 Thorson originally did the artwork herself but was not satisfied with the results and hired MiniBoss to finish the graphics.
 Holowka composed the music, and Thorson hired Power Up Audio to make the sound effects.